myarotskaya/architecture-center/docs/data/technology-choices/cognitive-services.md

 ## Key Selection Criteria

-The following tables summarize the key differences in capabilities between each of the cognitive services. <!--See note from analysis-visualizations-reporting.md-->A good way to begin finding the right service is by answering these questions:
+A good way to begin finding the right service is by answering these questions:

 - What type of data are you dealing with?
     - Narrow your options by choosing from the set of services based on the type of input data you are working with&mdash;text, images/video, or speech.
 For example, if your input is text, select from the services that have an input type of text.
 - Do you have the data to train a model?